Olena Golub: Artistic career

 Olena Golub calls upon us to return to human problems and perception of the human essence.
 In her works the fates of historical persons (Stalin, Hitler, etc) are closely interlaced with personages from family albums, who act together in the historical context.
 They pose questions about everybody's connection with and responsibility for everything that ever happened or is happening now (Who to Be With? and He, She, They...).

 Today Olena Golub is on a new turn in her creative flight.
 One cannot but wish to become one of the characters she has created, the Yellow Hare, rising high above our omnivorous globalization and broad expansion of the mass media and fill oneself with the sense of freedom and independence."

 In 2003, Golub began to create photo installations using computer technology.
 She frequently returned to human problems and reworked historical figures.
 Today, she continues working with new ideas, encompassing globalization in her work.

 She has found considerable opportunities to create own visual language using digital technology and based on "mental structures", as she says.

 A trend accentuated on digital technology in the arts she realized in the G. V. Kh. – group: Golub, Hlib Vysheslavskyi, Kharchenko.
 Their project "Digital yard № 3" was shown in Amsterdam, the Netherlands (2008).

-Olena has often participated in the international media exhibitions "Matrix" HEAA, and in 2019 she became a member of this association.
+Olena has often participated in the international media exhibitions "Matrix" HEAA, and in 2019 she became a member of this association until 2022.
 On the HEAA president Ágnes HAász's invitation she went to Budapest with a solo exhibition (curators Denes Ruzsa and Fruzsina Spitzer).

 The Hungarian art critic Gabor Pataki noted:

 "She calls her method as «narrative constructivism», in which you can see the embodiment of the ideas of the photomontage discoverers Rodchenko, Klutsis and Lissitzky.
 But while her predecessors constructed their works believing in a world that would soon become better and fairer, Golub can only acknowledge all these ideas as unsuccessful."